• Skip to primary navigation

 After cooking food in a pan, you can make a fast sauce from the drippings that are left right in the same pan.
 Use broth or even wine to deglaze the pan, scraping up the flavorful crunchy bits (called fond).

-Dinner is ready, and there is no pile of dishes to clean up since everything is made in one pan.
+Dinner is served, and there is no pile of dishes to clean up since everything is made in one pan.

 Instructions